Neko-Box-Coder/System2/README.md

 ### System2

-`System2` is a cross-platform c library that allows you to call shell commands, just like `system` but with the ability to provide input to stdin and capture the output from stdout and stderr.
+`System2` is a cross-platform c library that allows you to call shell commands and other executables (subprocess), just like `system` but with the ability to provide input to stdin and capture the output from stdout and stderr.

 ```text